Midnight Sun or the Northern Lights

 Andøy is famous for the fantastic opportunities to experience the ever changing Arctic light.
 Whether you enjoy the midnight sun from one of our many sandy beaches or the amazing Northern Lights dancing over the sky during the dark winter months - it is equally stunning and pure magic!

 "An experience I have so wanted to have, and it did not disappoint."

-The National Tourist Route Andøya opened on the 30th of June 2012 and is a 51-kilometre-long stretch of road between Andenes and Åkneskrysset on the west coast of Andøy.
+The Norwegian Scenic Route Andøya opened on the 30th of June 2012 and is a 51-kilometre-long stretch of road between Andenes and Åkneskrysset on the west coast of Andøy.
 A trip along the road offers magnificent views of long white sandy beaches, cragged peaks and the vast open ocean – the home of whales.

 Andøy has 231 kilometers of shoreline and Bleik beach is a 2.5 kilometers long sandy beach.
 Andøy`s highest mountain is Skrivartind on the island of Hinnøya, 890 metres above sea level.
 Ramnan peaks and Måtind, in the northern part of Andøya, are popular destinations for hikers.

 Andøya has been described as a “geology textbook”, with the youngest and oldest type of rock found here.
 Bleik was probably the only ice-free place in Norway during the last Ice Age, and the Bleik moraine is the oldest in the country.
 The Ramså field on the eastern side of Andøya is the only place on the Norwegian mainland with stone coal and fossils from the Jurassic limestone period.
 Three of the marshy areas of Andøya are nature reserves.
 The largest of these is Skogvoll on the west coast.
 Andøy is also one of Norway`s best known cloudberry areas.